-2.2 Basis of measurement
+2.3 Basis of measurement

-These condensed interim financial statements are prepared under the historical cost convention, using the accruals basis of accounting, except for certain employees' benefits which are measured at present value.
+The financial statements are prepared under the historical cost convention, using the accruats basis of accounting, except for certain employees' benefits which are measured at present value.

 All values are rounded to the nearest thousand (SR '000), except when otherwise indicated.